whyammehere/test_maker/README.md

 ... <br>
 Formula

 The function will generate a correct answer choice and similar randomly generated answer choices.
 It will output the inputted questions formatted to fit the correct answer, followed by four answer choices.
+All decimal answers will be rounded to 2 decimal places.
 An answer key with the correct answers for each question will be outputted after all the questions.